Sermons

 Mr, Bartholomew was chatting away with another man.

-Tommy continued, “Snowdrops” “Whistling Wind” “Phantom rain”
+Tommy continued, “Snowdrops” “Whistling Wind” “Phantom rain”“Hi there, young man.”

 “Hi” quipped Tommy, hoping that Mr. Bartholomew hadn’t heard him talking out loud to himself.